wasinger/htmlpagedom/README.md

 To get the modified DOM as HTML code use `html()` (returns innerHTML of the first node in your crawler object) or `saveHTML()` (returns combined "outer" HTML code of all elements in the list).

+See the full methods documentation in the generated [API doc for HtmlPageCrawler](doc/HtmlPageCrawler.md)

 **Example:**